jhudson8/restful-redux/docs/faq.md

 ### Model exist in your React component but Model.value() is always undefined

 * Make sure your `id` model provider value matches your `id` value in your action creator
-* Make sure you included the reducer with the same `entityType` as the action creator
+* Make sure you included the reducer with the same `entityType` value as the action creator and model provider
 * Add the `debug: true` to the action creator and reducer

 ### Model.wasActionPerformed(_action_id_) always returns false

-* Call the method with 0 parameters to see if you get what you are looking for (this means your ids don't match up)
+* Call the method with 0 parameters to see if you get what you are looking for (this means your action ids don't match up)
 * Make sure that the ***action id*** parameter referenced in your React component matches the `actionId` value in your action creator
 * Remember that if an `actionId` value is not provided, your model value will be replaced (unless this is a `delete` action)

-### I have more complex model id needs
+### More complex model id needs

 Here are the different ***modeProvider*** `id` values